SystemsApproach/ops/lifecycle.rst

-We are now ready to act on the configuration-as-code checked into the Config Repo, which includes both the set of Terraform Forms that specify the underlying infrastructure (we've been calling this the cloud substrate) and the set of Helm Charts that specify the collection of microservices (sometimes called applications) that is to be deployed on that infrastructure.
+We are now ready to act on the configuration-as-code checked into the Config Repo, which includes both the set of Terraform Forms that specify the underlying infrastructure (we've been calling this the cloud platform) and the set of Helm Charts that specify the collection of microservices (sometimes called applications) that are to be deployed on that infrastructure.
 We already know about Terraform from Chapter 3 (it's the agent that actually "acts on" the infrastructure-related forms); for its counterpart on the microservice